GRANGE BIG LOCAL

 You can find a list of all the roads and postcodes in the GBL area here.

 Big Local is an exciting opportunity for residents in 150 areas around England to use at least £1million to make a positive difference to their communities.
-It's about bringing together all the local talent, ambitions, skills, and energy from individual residents, groups, and organisation who want to make their area an even better place to live.
+It's about bringing together all the local talent, ambitions, skills, and energy from individual residents, groups, and organisations who want to make their area an even better place to live.

 Big Local is being run by Local Trust which is working with £200million from the Big Lottery Fund and a range of partners, providing expert advice and support for residents across England.